 I’m sure there are plenty more supplements out there that are beneficial, but I wanted to just mention the ones I’m familiar with.

 Out of curiosity, what supplements do YOU use as part of your training routine?
 Do you have any experience or advice you could give me and others about certain supplements?
-I’d be interested to hear your thoughts.
-Comment below and share your input!
+Visit the Nak Muay Nation group on Facebook & join in on the conversation!